From BR Bullpen

 - Died June 24, 2003 in Lincoln, NE USA

 Biographical Information

-A left-handed pitcher who earned All-American honors at the University of Iowa Jack Bruner signed as an amateur free agent with the Chicago White Sox on September 13, 1949.
-Jack spent the biggest part of the year with the Waterloo White Hawks, winning 13 and losing only 4 with a 2.44 ERA and finished out in the majors winning one of his three decisions; the victory came in a relief role against the New York Yankees.
+Discharged in October 1945, he finished high school and enrolled at the University of Iowa where he compiled a record of 21 and 10 and earned All-American honors.
+Bruner signed with the Chicago White Sox on June 13, 1949 and then spent the biggest part of the year with the Waterloo White Hawks, winning 13 and losing only 4 with a 2.44 ERA and finished out in the majors winning one of his three decisions; the victory came in a relief role against the New York Yankees.

-Jack was with the 1950 White Sox where he only appeared in 9 games, pitching 12 innings with no decisions and was traded to the St. Louis Browns on July 1, 1950.
-He had a 1-2 record in 13 games, mostly out of the bullpen, and ended his look in the major leagues with a combined 2-4 record in 26 games, 55 innings pitched and a 4.91 ERA.
+Jack was with the White Sox at the start of the 1950 but he only appeared in 9 games, pitching 12 innings with no decisions before he was traded to the St. Louis Browns on July 1st.
+He had a 1-2 record in 13 games for the Browns, mostly out of the bullpen, and ended his look in the major leagues with a combined 2-4 record in 26 games, 55 innings pitched and a 4.91 ERA.

 It was back to the minors where he spent the next three years and saw action with seven different teams through 1954.
 The high point in his minor league travels came on April 30, 1952; while pitching for the Western League's Wichita Indians he threw a no-hitter at the Lincoln Athletics, winning 7-0.